sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 $$ \nabla^2 f (\mathbf{x}) = J_{\nabla f}(\mathbf{x}) $$

-An HVP computes the product of the Hessian matrix with a vector, which can be viewed as the JVP of the gradient (a gradient which is itself computed via a VJP of $f$):
+An HVP computes the product of the Hessian matrix with a vector, which can be viewed as the JVP of the gradient (a gradient which is itself computed via a VJP of $f$).

 $$ \nabla^2 f(\mathbf{x}) (\mathbf{v}) = D[\nabla f](\mathbf{x})(\mathbf{v}) $$

 HVPs are generally computed with "forward over reverse" AD for speed.
-The complexity of a single HVP scales roughly with the complexity of the function $f$ itself in that case.
 Note that other combinations are possible, such as "forward over forward", which have a higher complexity but are less expensive in terms of storage.
+In most combinations, the complexity of a single HVP scales roughly with the complexity of the function $f$ itself.
+Efficient HVPs were first considered by Pearlmutter <d-cite key="pearlmutterFastExactMultiplication1994"></d-cite> and recently revisited in a 2024 ICLR blog post <d-cite key="dagreouHowComputeHessianvector2024"></d-cite>.

 The Hessian has a **symmetric** structure (equal to its transpose), which means that matrix-vector products and vector-matrix products coincide.
 This specificity can be exploited in the sparsity detection as well as in the coloring phase.